Tarun-space-S/Water_Quality_predictor/README.md

 1. Download the dataset.csv file which has all the recorded data we use.
 2. Download the Water_Quality_MI_Project.ipynb into jupyter notebook.
 3. Run all the commands.
-4. If you dont have any depenencies "pyton -m pip install |library_name|".
+4. If you dont have any depenencies "pyton -m pip install library_name".

 ## Libraries